 In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable governmental activities or business-type activities.
-The longterm debt consists of bonds payable.
+The long-term debt consists of bonds payable.

 Long-term debt of governmental funds is not reported as liabilities in the fund financial statements.
-The debt proceeds are reported as other financing sources and payments of principal and interest are reported as expenditures.
+The debt proceeds are reported as other financing sources and payment of principle and interest are reported as expenditures.